 |Title:||Sports Information Director|

-Nieves comes to CSU from Rowan University in Glassboro, New Jersey.
+Nieves comes to Columbus State from Rowan University.
 While at Rowan, he worked with several sports in handling game-day operations, updating the website, creating and updating student-athlete bios and assisting with webcasting of select home contests.
 He also worked the Atlantic-10 Men's Basketball Conference Tournament held in Atlantic City, NJ assisting in CBS' TV coverage of the tournament as well as radio stations and print media.
 Nieves brings eight years of sports information experience to the CSU department.

 Prior to his time at Rowan, Nieves spent a year at High Point University as a sports information assistant working primarily with the men’s soccer and baseball teams.
 He was put in charge of several key publications for the department including creating the first-ever athletic department brochure and a men’s soccer newsletter used to inform alumni, parents and fans of the happenings of the team.
 Nieves helped expose HPU baseball member Billy Alvino, the school's first semi-finalist for the Johnny Bench Award, given annually to the nation's top catcher.
 He helped host two Big South Conference Tournaments (women’s basketball and women’s soccer) and served as one of two official scorers for the women’s soccer tournament